Numeric Discrepancies in Bible Translation

 1 Samuel 13:1 (NLT) Saul was thirty years old [this age is only mentioned in the Greek manuscripts] when he became king, and he reigned for forty-two years.

 Which version is correct?
-The solution to this is simple, we should start by just reading a few more verses.
+The solution to this is simple: we should start by just reading a few more verses.

 1 Sam 31:1 (KJV) Saul reigned one year; and when he had reigned two years over Israel, 2 Saul chose him three thousand men of Israel; whereof two thousand were with Saul in Michmash and in mount Bethel, and a thousand were with Jonathan in Gibeah of Benjamin: and the rest of the people he sent every man to his tent.
 3 And Jonathan smote the garrison of the Philistines that was in Geba, and the Philistines heard of it.
 And Saul blew the trumpet throughout all the land, saying, Let the Hebrews hear.
 4 And all Israel heard say that Saul had smitten a garrison of the Philistines, and that Israel also was had in abomination with the Philistines.
 And the people were called together after Saul to Gilgal.

 1 Sam 13:1 (NLT) Saul was thirty years old [this age is only mentioned in the Greek manuscripts] when he became king, and he reigned for forty-two years.
 2 Saul selected 3,000 special troops from the army of Israel and sent the rest of the men home.
 He took 2,000 of the chosen men with him to Micmash and the hill country of Bethel.
 The other 1,000 went with Saul’s son Jonathan to Gibeah in the land of Benjamin.
 3 Soon after this, Jonathan attacked and defeated the garrison of Philistines at Geba.
 4 All Israel heard the news that Saul had destroyed the Philistine garrison at Geba and that the Philistines now hated the Israelites more than ever.
-So the entire Israelite army was summoned to join Saul at Gilgal.
+So, the entire Israelite army was summoned to join Saul at Gilgal.

 Acts 13:21 (NLT) Then the people begged for a king, and God gave them Saul son of Kish, a man of the tribe of Benjamin, who reigned for forty years.

-My rule for discrepancies like this between manuscripts that involve numbers is that since math doesn’t lie, go with whichever numbers are mathematically correct, and in the above-mentioned cases, it is the Greek Septuagint, which is the older of the two anyway.
-However, this logic only applies in cases where one number in a math equation is the discrepancy, what about in cases where the lack of information or assignment of the numbers is an issue?
-Example: According to 2 Sam 2:10, Ishbosheth reigned for two years, yet David reigned in Hebron as King of Judah for seven and a half years (2 Sam 5:4-5).
-David became king of Judah after King Saul’s death (2 Sam 2:4), and he became King of Israel after Ishbosheth died (2 Sam 5:3), so how could he have been the king of Judah for seven and a half years if he was made king of Israel after Ishbosheth died, and Ishbosheth only reigned for two years?
+Example: According to 2 Samuel 2:10, Ishbosheth reigned for two years, whereas David reigned in Hebron as King of Judah for seven and a half years (2 Samuel 5:4-5).
+David became king of Judah after King Saul’s death (2 Sam 2:4).
+He became King of Israel after Ishbosheth died (2 Sam 5:3), so how could he have been the king of Judah for seven and a half years if he was made king of Israel after Ishbosheth died, and Ishbosheth only reigned for two years?

 2 Sam 2: (NLT) 4 Then the men of Judah came to David and anointed him king over the people of Judah.
-When David heard that the men of Jabesh-gilead had buried Saul, 5 he sent them this message: “May the Lord bless you for being so loyal to your master Saul and giving him a decent burial.
+When David heard that the men of Jabesh-gilead had buried Saul, five he sent them this message: “May the Lord bless you for being so loyal to your master, Saul, and giving him a decent burial.
 6 May the Lord be loyal to you in return and reward you with his unfailing love!
 And I, too, will reward you for what you have done.
 7 Now that Saul is dead, I ask you to be my strong and loyal subjects like the people of Judah, who have anointed me as their new king.”

-However, Ishbosheth, Saul’s son was just made king in Gilead:
+However, Ishbosheth, Saul’s son, was just made king in Gilead:

 2 Sam 2:8 But Abner son of Ner, the commander of Saul’s army, had already gone to Mahanaim with Saul’s son Ishbosheth.
 9 There he proclaimed Ishbosheth king over Gilead, Jezreel, Ephraim, Benjamin, the land of the Ashurites, and all the rest of Israel.
 10 Ishbosheth, Saul’s son, was forty years old when he became king, and he ruled from Mahanaim for two years.
 Meanwhile, the people of Judah remained loyal to David.
 11 David made Hebron his capital, and he ruled as king of Judah for seven and a half years.